TedVu/EagleVersusShark/README.md

 # TODO
-1. Test thoroughly for timer
+1. Refactor Code
-2. Refactor code
+2. Understanding threading and timer to implement save game(pause when saving game), undo move option.
-3. Craft the view (statuspanel)
+3. Incorporate view A2 with water area.
-4. Drawing diagrams and prepare documents for A1
+4. Review A1

 # Refactor Log
 1. Make selectpiececontroller more cohesive by adding rollbackcontroller (forward two methods of selectpiececontroller to rollbackcontroller)